lumina-desktop/lumina-docs/lumina.rst

 click "Set App", which will open a drop-down menu of common applications, or "Set Binary", which will open a file browser so that you can browse to the path of the application.

-.. note:: Some applications, such as web browsers, keep their own internal lists of default applications for opening particular types of files.
+**Note:** Some applications, such as web browsers, keep their own internal lists of default applications for opening particular types of files.
 If you set that application to use the :command:`lumina-open` or :command:`xdg-open` utilities, it will use the default applications that are set here so that there is only a single list of default applications for the system.